Killing Two Birds with One Stone: Malicious Package Detection in NPM and PyPI using a Single Model of Malicious Behavior Sequence: Methodology

 \begin{exmp} Figure \ref{fig:example-behavior-text} depicts the textual description of the behavior sequence of the package in Figure~\ref{fig:example-sequence}.
 To differentiate the descriptions generated from different methods,~we~highlight them with different colors.
 The green part~corresponds to the behavior executed in the implicit ``main'' method in \texttt{superoptimizer/\_\_init\_\_.py} at import-time.
 The blue part corresponds to the behavior executed in the implicit ``main'' method in \texttt{superoptimizer/debug.py} when \texttt{debug.py} is imported, which is the textual description of the behavior sequence in Figure~\ref{fig:example1}(b). \end{exmp}

-\textbf{Fine-Tuning BERT.} We append a fully connected layer and a softmax layer to the BERT architecture, and adopt the cross-entropy loss function to fine-tune the BERT model into a binary classifier.
+\textbf{Fine-Tuning \tosemrevision{Pre-Trained Language Models}.} We append a fully connected layer and a softmax layer to \tosemrevision{each pre-trained language model's} architecture, and adopt the cross-entropy loss function to fine-tune \tosemrevision{the models into binary classifiers}.
 We feed the model with textual descriptions of both malicious and benign packages from PyPI and NPM, enabling the classifier to learn bi-lingual knowledge.
-The position embedding module and self-attention mechanism in BERT allow it to capture the sequential behavior knowledge.
+The position embedding module and self-attention mechanism in the \tosemrevision{pre-trained language model} allow it to capture the sequential behavior knowledge.